christung16/terraform-mso-aci/README.md

 ## How to test

-1. You need to have ACI and UCS with VMware/Vcenter installed
+1. You need to have ACI, MSO and UCS with VMware/Vcenter installed

+## How to destroy the resources

+    1. Open MSO, click Schema, there are "..." under the site, choose Undeploy Template.
+Otherwise you can't destroy the resouces correctly
+    2. terraform destroy --auto-approve --parallelism=1

 ## Known issues:

 1. terraform apply need to use "parallelism=1" since MSO has a lot of dependancy